gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 that I needed to be as careful with myself as my friends were being with me.

-I am sensitive but I am also strong.
+I am sensitive, yes, and deeply emotional.
-I accepted a long time ago
+But I am also incredibly strong, and more resilient than most people know.
-that life is not fair.
+I may never fully come to terms with how unfair life is, but I accepted that truth a long time ago.

 I have always tried to live fully in whatever moment I am in.
 That is how my grandmother raised me.